tbarron/tbarron.github.io/index.md

    doesn't seem to like that.
    * Well, now it seems to be okay.
 I guess it just took a few minutes to rebuild stuff.
 And then caching gets in the way... :\

+ * How do I get a &#123; into a code block in markdown?
+If I use the code reference, it doesn't get translated.
+If I use the literal character, it doesn't show up.
+   * The solution was the {% raw %} ... {% endraw %} syntax